hikeventures/hikeventures.github.io/_posts/performance/2014-03-06-best-windjackets.markdown

 </table>
 </div>

 I also combine a wind jacket with a [fleece jacket](http://www.hikeventures.com/best-windjackets/) which keeps me warm if the temperatures are low.
-You may also have a look at the [FAQ on wind-jackets](#faq-on-wind-jackets).
+You may also have a look on our [FAQ on wind-jackets](#faq-on-wind-jackets).

 ---